Allatoona Quilters’ Guild

 - Empty all trash cans.

-- Break down tables and chairs and lean again side of room.
+- Break down tables and chairs and store.

 1. Prepare and distribute new member packets.
 Each packet will contain a copy of the current By-Laws; current membership roster; material and instructions for AQG nametag; name tag pin and a Membership Introduction for the Newsletter form.